 - assessed all aspects of the school's operations, the student program and its impact on student personal and academic growth with respect to the criteria and standards;

-- developed an Action Plan, as well as an accountability system for monitoring the plan's implementation.
+- developed a Future Planning Document, as well as an accountability system for monitoring the plan's implementation.

 To become a full member of CAIS, schools must have received accreditation by the Association.
 The accreditation process includes a written self-study based on 16 standards with responses to questions about every aspect of the school.
 This report is followed by an on-site visit by a team of educators who look into every aspect of the school's programs and operations to assess its effectiveness in fulfilling the school's stated purposes.

 Although schools are accredited for a maximum period of seven years, they must complete an interim review midway between accreditation visits.
-The interim report addresses the school's progress in responding to the major recommendations of the visiting committee and the advancement made on its Action Plan.
+The interim report addresses the school's progress in responding to the major recommendations of the visiting committee and the advancement made on its Future Planning Document.

 The CAIS accreditation process has been approved by the National Association of Independent Schools.